andrewdavidmackenzie/flow/flowr/README.md

 * [stdio](src/bin/flowrcli/cli/stdio/stdio.md) - used to interact with stdio

 ## Features
-These are the conditionally compiled features of `flowr`:
+These are the conditionally compiled features of `flowrcli`:
 - default - "debugger" and "metrics" features are enabled by default
 - debugger - feature to add the debugger
 - metrics - feature for tracking of metrics during execution